wohaco/despace/mariner_10.md

 <p style="page-break-after:always"> </p>

 ## Mission
 Mariner 10 was the first spacecraft to make use of an interplanetary gravitational slingshot maneuver, using Venus to bend its flight path & bring its perihelion down to the level of Mercury’s orbit.
 This maneuver put the spacecraft into an orbit that repeatedly brought it back to Mercury.
-Mariner 10 used the solar radiation pressure on its solar panels & its high-gain antenna as a means of attitude control during flight, the first spacecraft to use active solar pressure control.
+Mariner 10 used the solar radiation pressure on its solar panels & its high‑gain antenna as a means of attitude control during flight, the first spacecraft to use active solar pressure control.

 Mariner 10 conducted seven experiments at Venus & Mercury.
 Six of these experiments had a dedicated scientific instrument to collect data.
 JPL selected seven experiments on the basis of maximizing science return without exceeding cost guidelines: together, the seven scientific experiments cost 12.6 million dollars, about one-eighth of the total mission budget.